 What Challenges Do They Face?

 Though many students go to college right out of high school, rising tuition costs have many reconsidering that decision.
-More students are waiting a year or more after graduating high school before they start college, if they start it at all.
-Taking what some refer to as a “gap year” can give students time to save money and gain valuable work experience before settling on a major and committing to a degree program.
+More students are waiting for a year or more after graduating high school before they start college, if they start it at all.
+Taking what some call a “gap year” can save students time to save money and gain valuable work experience before settling on a major and committing to a degree program.

 College can be a challenging time for everyone.
 Between the cost of tuition and housing, college is expensive.
 Many students also struggle to balance their course load while maintaining a good GPA.
 Being independent for the first time can also be a challenge.